Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Hybrid Representation construction

-\textbf{Differentiable surface refinement}.\quad We perform differentiable rasterization operations on the mesh to obtain intersections between rays and surfaces.
+Concretely, we perform differentiable rasterization operations on the mesh to obtain intersections between rays and surfaces.
 Appearance information is obtained by querying the voxel representation based on the corresponding spatial positions.
-We also employ nvdiffrast~\cite{nvdiffrast} for differentiable rendering to optimize the appearance information of the mesh, while simultaneously tracking the rendering error corresponding to each face for surface optimization.
-It is worth noting that we do not enforce the mesh to represent the entire scene.
-Therefore, during differentiable rendering, we only calculate the loss for pixels corresponding to rays that intersect with the surface.
-We also perform face merging and mid-point subdivision operations based on the normal change of the faces and rendering errors.
-In contrast to NeRF2Mesh~\cite{nerf2mesh}, which solely relies on rendering errors for operations, we additionally utilize the local normal change rate of faces as an optimization criterion.
-This enhances face density in regions with complex geometry and reduces storage overhead for faces in areas with simple geometry.
+Similar to NeRF2Mesh~\cite{nerf2mesh}, we employ nvdiffrast~\cite{nvdiffrast} for differentiable rendering to optimize the appearance and the trainable offset of vertices, while simultaneously tracking the rendering error corresponding to each face for surface optimization.

+In addition to rendering errors, we also calculate the normal angle between the adjacent faces of each face for performing mesh refinement and decimation, thereby improving the representation ability of the mesh and reducing memory usage.
+Specifically, for coarse mesh extracted based on initial voxel grid, we use differentiable rendering to learn offsets for each vertex of the mesh.
+Meanwhile, we calculate the rendering error $E_{render}$ and the normal angle between the adjacent faces $A_{normal}$ for each face.
+We set the rendering error threshold $e_{sub}$ and angle threshold $a_{sub}$ for face subdivision based on percentiles: